hkamel/MCW-IoT-for-business/Whiteboard design session/WDS trainer guide - IoT for business.md

 ## Step 1: Review the customer case study

-1. Check in with your table participants to introduce yourself as the trainer.
+-   Check in with your table participants to introduce yourself as the trainer

-2. Ask, "What questions do you have about the customer case study?"
+-   Ask, "What questions do you have about the customer case study?"

-3. Briefly review the steps and timeframes of the whiteboard design session.
+-   Briefly review the steps and timeframes of the whiteboard design session

-4. Ready, set, go!
+-   Ready, set, go!
 Let the table participants begin.

 ## Step 2: Design a proof of concept solution

-1. Check in with your tables to ensure that they are transitioning from step to step on time.
+-   Check in with your tables to ensure that they are transitioning from step to step on time

-2. Provide some feedback on their responses to the business needs and design.
+-   Provide some feedback on their responses to the business needs and design

-    -   Try asking questions first that will lead the participants to discover the answers on their own.
+    -   Try asking questions first that will lead the participants to discover the answers on their own

-3. Provide feedback for their responses to the customer's objections.
+-   Provide feedback for their responses to the customer's objections

-    -   Try asking questions first that will lead the participants to discover the answers on their own.
+    -   Try asking questions first that will lead the participants to discover the answers on their own

 ## Step 3: Present the solution

-1. Determine which table will be paired with your table before Step 3 begins.
+-   Determine which table will be paired with your table before Step 3 begins

-2. For the first round, assign one table as the Microsoft team and the other table as the customer.
+-   For the first round, assign one table as the presenting team and the other table as the customer

-3. Have the Microsoft team present their solution to the customer team.
+-   Have the presenting team present their solution to the customer team

-    -   Have the customer team provide one objection for the Microsoft team to respond to.
+    -   Have the customer team provide one objection for the presenting team to respond to

-    -   The presentation and objections should be no longer than 15 minutes.
+    -   The presentation, objections, and feedback should take no longer than 15 minutes

-4. Have participants on the customer team give feedback to the Microsoft team.

-    -   The feedback should be no longer than 5 minutes.

-    -   If needed, the trainer may also provide feedback.
+    -   If needed, the trainer may also provide feedback

 ## Wrap-up

--   Have the table participants reconvene with the larger session group to hear a SME share the following preferred solution.
+-   Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution

 ##  Preferred target audience